Passive immunity: Maternal passive immunity

 Other species besides humans transfer maternal antibodies before birth, including primates and lagomorphs (which includes rabbits and hares).
 In some of these species IgM can be transferred across the placenta as well as IgG.
 All other mammalian species predominantly or solely transfer maternal antibodies after birth through milk.
-In these species, the neonatal gut is able to absorb IgG for hours to days after birth.
+In species such as cows, young calves neonatal gut is able to absorb IgG for hours to days after birth.
 However, after a period of time the neonate can no longer absorb maternal IgG through their gut, an event that is referred to as "gut closure".
-If a neonatal animal does not receive adequate amounts of colostrum prior to gut closure, it does not have a sufficient amount of maternal IgG in its blood to fight off common diseases.
-This condition is referred to as failure of passive transfer.
-It can be diagnosed by measuring the amount of IgG in a newborn's blood, and is treated with intravenous administration of immunoglobulins.
-If not treated, it can be fatal.
+If a neonatal animal does not receive an adequate amount of colostrum before intestinal closure, it will lack sufficient maternal immunoglobulin G (IgG) in its bloodstream to protect against common infectious diseases.
+This condition is known as failure of passive transfer (FPT).
+Foals are particularly susceptible; if they have low antibody levels, a veterinarian can assess their passive transfer status by measuring serum IgG concentrations, ideally between 8 and 12 hours after birth.
+If IgG levels are found to be low, antibodies should be administered, preferably in the form of fresh or frozen colostrum that are within the first 12 to 18 hours of life to ensure adequate immune protection.
+IgG concentrations can be evaluated through blood tests that quantify antibody levels in the foal's serum, and can indicate whether there is partial, compete, or successful FPT transfer (see table below).

+After gut closure, intravenous plasma or immunoglobulin therapy is recommended to restore immune function.
+In piglets, for example, colostrum quality and intake significantly affect survival rates and serum IgG concentrations.
+Failure to treat FPT increases susceptibility to bacterial infections, diarrhea, and respiratory disease, resulting in higher neonatal morbidity and mortality.